-You may have seen and heard Nicki’s work recently on TV One ‘s “News One Now,” “Fatal Attraction” and “Justice By Any Means” as well as anchoring for National Public Radio station WAMU-FM 88.5 in Washington, D.C. and for 1430 WNAV Radio News in Annapolis.
+You may have seen and heard Nicki’s work recently on TV One ‘s “News One Now,” “Fatal Attraction,” “Justice By Any Means” and “Thou Shalt Not” as well as anchoring for National Public Radio station WAMU-FM 88.5 in Washington, D.C. and for 1430 WNAV Radio News in Annapolis.

 Before this, Nicki covered & edited stories for Aol.com as the Local Editor for Crofton Patch covering Crofton and Gambrills, Md.